 - Minnesota Children’s Museum

-List of the best museums in Rochester, MN
+List of the best museums in Rochester, Minnesota

-Let’s get into our favorite art, history and science museums in Rochester, MN.
+Let’s get into our favorite art, history and science museums in Rochester, Minnesota.

 Charles E. Gagnon Museum & Sculpture Garden